chainstack/docs/docs/operations/polygon/tools.md

 where

-* USERNAME — your Binance Smart Chain node access username.
+* USERNAME — your Polygon PoS node access username.
-* PASSWORD — your Binance Smart Chain node access password.
+* PASSWORD — your Polygon PoS node access password.
-* RPC_ENDPOINT — your Binance Smart Chain node RPC endpoint.
+* RPC_ENDPOINT — your Polygon PoS node RPC endpoint.

 Example to get the latest block number: